LarsIndresaeter/radio-arduino/README.md

    1. Configure one board as gateway: `./bin/raduino-personalize -n <name> -r gateway`
    2. Configure one board as node: `./bin/raduino-personalize -n <name> -r node`
    3. Blink the led on the node: `./bin/raduino-device-atmega328 -B`
+5. If you have a mqtt broker on localhost
+   1. publish periodic stats like battery voltage with the command `.bin/raduino-mqtt-client`

 ## Documentation index